 Does this spell the end of thought leadership for business leaders?
 No. But it does provide a trajectory of what to do.

-Behind this is the idea of being selfless.
-Doing things for the sake of your audience, not your brand.
-Providing helpful, actionable content.
+Selflessness is also an important quality to bring to the table.
+Do things for the sake of your audience, not your brand.
+Provide helpful, actionable content.
 From such selflessness, trust will begin to grow.

 Thought leadership content is crucial to your strategy.
-But trends show that not all content is created equal -- and when content is not on par, thought leadership suffers.
+But trends show that not all content is created equal -- and when content is not on par or better than the zillions of content out there, thought leadership suffers.

 - Was too generic (63%)